 On this page

-Discover experience-led tips on font styles, sizes, and other resume formatting tips to make your resume easy to scan and digest by your recruiter.
+Discover experience-led tips on font styles, sizes, and other resume formatting best practices to apply and align yourself with your desired job role.
+Use the Word resume builder and make your resume easy to scan by hiring managers and recruiters.

 The 5 best resume fonts

-So, you’re wondering what's the best resume font and size?
-Well, it’s not “Times New Roman and size 12”, at least not if you want to make a lasting impression in 2024.
-With only 7 seconds spent on every resume would you really want to risk becoming another boring read?
+What’s the best resume font and size?
+Well, it’s not “Times New Roman size 12”, at least not if you want to make a lasting impression in 2025.
+With only seven seconds spent on every resume, it's important to stand out and leave a lasting professional impression.

-Your resume font choice can convey your professionalism and personality—there’s a psychology behind how fonts make us feel.
+Your resume font choice can convey your credibility and personality as there’s a psychology associated with how fonts make us feel.
 That’s why it’s important to find a font that represents you and supports you in creating a positive first impression.
 Let’s explore the top ATS-friendly resume fonts recommended by experts at Microsoft Word.

 1. Calibri

-See it in action: ATS stylish accounting resume
+See it in action in this ATS stylish accounting resume example.

 2. Montserrat

 Display approachability with this interesting urban font in your resume.
-Montserrat is a go-to typeface for print advertising and urban street signs, so it’s a natural fit for resumes in creative industries, wellness and real estate.
-This font without serifs has a bold feel while being extremely clear and easy-to-scan.
-It can help showcase you as a pleasant candidate.
+Montserrat is a go-to typeface for print advertising and urban street signs, so it’s a natural fit for resumes in creative fields, wellness, and real estate.
+This font without serifs has a bold feel while being extremely clear and scannable.

-See it in action: Classic UX UI designer resume
+See it in action in this classic UX UI designer resume example.

 3. Candara

 If you’re looking for a subtly stylish font, Candara is a great choice.
-This font looks interesting while being easy to read, so it’s a good fit for resumes that are less text heavy.
-We suggest using this font for internship resumes and software/IT resumes.
-You can find this original Microsoft ClearType font in every Office product, including Microsoft Word.
+This font looks interesting while being easy to read, so it’s a good fit for resumes that are less text heavy like a combination resume format.
+We suggest using this font for internship resumes, software, and IT role resumes.

-See it in action: Modern web developer resume
+See it in action in this modern web developer resume example.

 4. Cambria

 Give out a reliable vibe with Cambria, a traditional and balanced serif font.
 It's designed for easy on-screen reading in small text sizes and is definitely an ATS-friendly font.
 It’s professional and can be applied to any of your resume needs.
-It will suit roles like management and leadership.
-It can also be used for engineering and architecture resumes as it supports math and science symbols well.
+It suits roles like management, human resources, and leadership.
+It can also be used for engineering and architecture resumes as it supports math and science symbols.

 5. Aptos

-The current default Microsoft font is a sleek sans serif font which has a neutral personality, which makes it a good choice for any industry you work in.
+The current default Microsoft font is a sleek sans serif font which has a neutral personality, which makes it a good choice for any profession you work in.
 This ATS-friendly font is easily customizable with style variants of headings and body.
-It's versatile but we especially recommend it for technology and management resumes.
+It's versatile but we especially recommend it for technology, healthcare, and management resumes.

-See it in action: Simple ATS healthcare resume
+See it in action in this simple ATS healthcare resume example.

 How to pick the right resume font for your needs